stijn-dejongh/lovecraft_public_domain/raw_converts/up.md

   In January, 1910, I had finished a professional engagement in England and signed a contract for a tour of Australian theatres.
-A liberal time being allowed for the trip, I determined to make the most of it in the sort of travel which chiefly interests me; so accompanied by my wife I drifted pleasantly down the Continent and embarked at Marseilles on the P. &amp; O. Steamer Malwa,   bound for Port Said.
+A liberal time being allowed for the trip, I determined to make the most of it in the sort of travel which chiefly interests me; so accompanied by my wife I drifted pleasantly down the Continent and embarked at Marseilles on the P. & O. Steamer Malwa,   bound for Port Said.
 From that point I proposed to visit the principal historical localities of lower Egypt before leaving finally for Australia.